barbradi/OfferTest/README.md

 ## Running the app

-just go to the root folder and execute
+Move to the app folder and run

 ```
 gradle bootRun